 Resident Notification.
 The owner must provide a PDF attachment of all comments received from residents as described in Section 2.8.3.
 Owners must provide a certification that they have held the required meetings with residents and have provided residents with a reasonable time period to submit comments on the conversion.
 The owner must also provide a description of how the residents’ comments will be addressed in their plan for conversion.

-A copy of the current Mod Rehab HAP contract(s), including all exhibits;
+A copy of the current Mod Rehab HAP Contract(s), including all exhibits;

 Number of proposed units of each bedroom type.
 If a reconfiguration of units is proposed, the owner must submit a narrative explanation of the proposal, including a description of the units to be removed, an explanation of why the project can better serve assisted residents at the reduced number and a letter of support from the COC if the project is a Mod Rehab SRO project.